getbiks/JSON-Swift-Convertor/README.md

 # JSON-Swift-Convertor
 This is a model to convert JSON to Swift model.
-Everything is run locally.